scality/Zenko/docs/docsource/operation/Services/backups/index.rst

 Backup Services
 ===============

-Zenko uses two scripted backup services, Burry and MGOB.
+XDM uses two scripted backup services, Burry and MGOB.
 Burry backs up Kubernetes data.
 MGOB backs up the namespace and other metadata that MongoDB generates and uses to track object stores.
 Both perform scheduled backups using a crontab-like configfuration.